aws-samples/aws-lambda-clickhouse/README.md

 ```
 https://<your Lambda endpoint>/<your s3 bucket>/<object key>
 ```
-You can also omit the bucket name, then the bucket created or specified during the sample deployment will be used:
+You can also omit the bucket name, then the bucket created or specified during the deployment will be used:
 ```
 https://<your Lambda endpoint>/<object key>
 ```